All About Chainette Fringe

 How do you care for chainette fringe?
 Can I put it in the washing machine?

-It’s important to check the care instruction on the label of the fringe to see if dry cleaning is recommended or if the fringe is washable.
-Most chainette fringe should be dry cleaned.
-Items embellished with longer lengths of chainette fringe should be protected in a mesh bag during the dry cleaning process.
+As a general rule, chainette fringe should be dry cleaned.
+Items embellished with longer lengths of chainette fringe should also be protected in a mesh bag during the dry cleaning process.
 If the item includes other trims in which the fringe can tangle, it is best to remove the fringe prior to cleaning.

 If the chainette fringe is labeled washable, you should hand wash in COLD water to minimize fuzzing of the ends.
 Do not use hot water.
 Machine washing even on the delicate cycle will cause the strands of the fringe to separate unless the fringe is specifically marked machine washable.
 The separation of the fiber chains at the very ends is not a flaw in the fringe but simply characteristic of this fringe.
 NEVER put chainette fringe in the clothes dryer as it will separate and fuzz.
 Line dry instead.
 And never iron chainette.
 Let it hang, and it will straighten of its own accord.
 If you attempt to iron it, it may melt.